 What You’ll Need

-- Feta – there are a few types of feta, some saltier, some more crumbly.
+- Feta cheese – there are a few types of feta, some saltier, some more crumbly.
 You can use any feta, but my preference is the smooth kind like Danish feta.
 I find that it’s less salty and easier to whip.
 Greek feta also comes in varieties, and I recommend going for the less grainy/crumbly one.

 - Tomatoes – cherry tomatoes or small grape tomatoes are best as they are much sweeter and easier for scooping a couple of pieces with the dip.

 - Garlic – you need at least one head of garlic, I think I used about 15 cloves at least.
 Go for smaller to medium cloves or cut the larger ones in halves.
-It might seem like a lot of garlic but its flavour is very mellow after roasting.
+It might seem like a lot of garlic but its flavor is very mellow after roasting.

 - Spices – cumin seeds and cinnamon – guys, trust me on these ones!
 The smell of tomatoes roasting with these spices will make you think you’re baking dessert.

-How To Make Roasted Cherry Tomatoes & Garlic
+How To Roast Cherry Tomatoes & Garlic

 You will find the full recipe card with ingredients and nutritional breakdown below.
 Here are some step-by-step photos to guide you along.